-NET WORTH: N/A
+NET WORTH: $1 billion, estimated

 SOURCE OF WEALTH: Google, 23andMe

 BACKGROUND: Anne Wojcicki is the former wife of Sergey Brin.
-While much of her business and philanthropic vision aligns with that of her once-husband, she is also managing to carve out a niche for herself.
-For more than 10 years, Wojcicki was an investment analyst, overseeing health-care investments, and in 2006 cofounded 23andMe, a company that provides rapid genetic testing through a saliva-based personal genome test kit sold on the 23andMe website.
-In 2008, Time magazine named this kit the "Invention of the Year."
+While much of her business and philanthropic vision aligns with that of her former husband, she is also carving out a niche for herself.
+For more than 10 years, Wojcicki was an investment analyst, overseeing healthcare investments, and in 2006, cofounded 23andMe, a company that provides rapid genetic testing through a saliva-based personal genome test kit sold on the 23andMe website.
+The kit was Time magazine's 2008 Invention of the Year.

 MEDICAL RESEARCH: Wojcicki strongly supports the Michael J. Fox Foundation for Parkinson's Research, to which she and her husband have granted at least $160 million in recent years.
 They have also matched millions of dollars in other donations over several years.
 Wojcicki has also used 23andMe to combat Parkinson's, enrolling 10,000 people in a program that is looking for the genetic markers of the disease.
 She's also been involved in the funding for Call9, a telemedicine startup.

 SCIENCE RESEARCH: In the fall of 2013, Wojcicki, along with her husband Sergey Brin, Mark Zuckerberg, Priscilla Chan, Art Levinson and Yuri Milner, announced the foundation of the Breakthrough Prize, a $3 million prize awarded to one physics project and six life sciences projects annually, for a total of $21 million a year.
 For more information, see the Breakthrough Prize in Life Sciences or the Fundamental Physics Prize.